-- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant predetermined standards in accordance with the provisions of Article 14 section 2.
-If applicable, the Board of Examiners will appoint an examiner to bear the primary responsibility for the examination. - 2.
-In special cases the Board of Examiners may allow a student to take an examination in a different form.
-The request for this must be substantiated. - 3.
-A student's registration will be confirmed by or on behalf of the Board of Examiners during examinations. - 4.
-In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time.
-The Board of Examiners will decide on this matter in consultation with the examiner. - 5.
+- In special cases the Board of Examiners may allow a student to take an examination in a different form.
+The request for this must be substantiated. - 2.
+A student's registration will be confirmed by or on behalf of the Board of Examiners during examinations. - 3.
+In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time and the way in which the result of the examination is indicated may be changed.
+The Board of Examiners will decide on this matter in consultation with the examiner. - 4.
 Every written examination must be approved by at least two members of the teaching staff (one of whom is course coordinator).
 Both names must be included on the examination form.